When to worry about AFib

 Srivatsa: It is most common among Caucasian men over age 65.
 However, I am seeing more women and patients of all ages, races and ethnicities with AFib, so no one is truly “in the clear.”
 People with diabetes or who are obese are more likely than others to get AFib.

 AFib treatment at UC Davis Health

-Cardiovascular Medicine at UC Davis Health offers a robust AFib diagnosis and management program aimed at controlling symptoms, reducing hospitalizations, preventing stroke and improving survival, including:
+Cardiovascular medicine specialists at UC Davis Health offer a robust AFib diagnosis, management and research program aimed at controlling symptoms, reducing hospitalizations, preventing stroke and improving survival.
+Some of their initiatives include:

-- State-of-the-art electrophysiology technology, including a magnetic heart-mapping system that minimizes radiation and complications, and the excellent ablation team of Uma Srivatsa, Nayereh Pezeshkian and Adam Osterle
+- State-of-the-art electrophysiology technology, including a magnetic heart-mapping system that minimizes radiation and complications, and the excellent ablation team of Uma Srivatsa, Nayereh Pezeshkian and Adam Oesterle.

 What are the symptoms?

 Srivatsa: A common symptom is heart palpitations or the sense that the heart is beating out of control.
 AFib can cause extreme fatigue or exercise intolerance, which is what drives most patients to seek treatment.
 Some people unfortunately do not have noticeable symptoms until they have a stroke.
 I am a big fan of new smartphone and smartwatch technologies that record EKGs.
 They provide immediate access to knowledge about your heart rhythm and great information to share with your physician.

 What do you do as a cardiac electrophysiologist?

 Srivatsa: I conduct catheter-based electrophysiology studies that offer real-time maps of the heart in action and that can identify arrhythmias along with their specific sources.
 During those exams, I can apply targeted energy to affected tissue, often permanently restoring normal heart rhythm and reducing the need for medications.
 This treatment is useful for simple and complex arrhythmias.